esovetkin/jbs/docs/help_analyse.md

 The `analyse` block maps parsed values and step-visible variables into a result table.

-In JUBE terms, jbs lowers `analyse` into JUBE `analyser` and `result` sections.
+In JUBE terms, JBS lowers `analyse` into JUBE `analyser` and `result` sections.
 The overall workflow matches the JUBE tutorial example for creating a result table.

 Reference:
 - JUBE tutorial: creating a result table